 The stakes, along with their accompanying shelters, are intended to be left in place longer – up to 10 years, Lais said – for the tree’s development.

 Lais said his company’s product acts “like a mini greenhouse, building and growing the whole plant from roots to stems to shoots,” he said.

 Tom Mills, sales manager of TreePro, another manufacturer of tree shelters, said, “What we have learned over time is compound leaf structure, fruit-, and nut-bearing species tend to do better in the TreePro protector because of the larger diameter.”

 The Miracle Tube is shipped as a fully formed tube so as to save on shipping costs; they are nested one inside the other for a range of diameter of 3.5 to 4.75 inches.

 Mills claims the Miracle Tube is the highest in the industry in growth and survival rates.
 It is also one of the easiest and fastest shelters to install, he said.

 Video Explains Installation

-Plantra has a new video demonstrating its product, its development and application.
+Plantra has a new video demonstrating its product, its development, and application.
 The video features Babe Winkelman, host of an outdoor television show.
 It includes a demonstration of tree shelter installation as well as a testimonial to the effectiveness of shelters.
-It is available at the company’s website at http://www.plantra.com.
+It is available on the company’s website at http://www.plantra.com.